kenmamich/Domino-Stock-Price-Analysis/README.md

 <h2>Documentation</h2>

 <h3>Library</h3>
 <p>To start, all necessary libraries must be imported.
 For this project, the only libraries needed are pandas, scripy, sklearn.cluster, and matplotlib.pyplot.
-These libraries will allow me to perform analysis, create visualizations, and perform Kmeans clustering on the dataset.</p>
+These libraries will allow me to perform analysis, create visualizations, and perform k-means clustering on the dataset.</p>

 ```
 import pandas as pd